5 Exercises for Sleeve-Bursting Biceps

 And I know you want this because of one simple reason; I was once YOU.

-My first foray into a gym was over a decade ago (I should have put ten years that seems less foreboding).
+My first foray into a gym was outside of Chichester over a decade ago (I should have put ten years that seems less foreboding).
 I had absolutely no knowledge or any idea what I was doing.
 I knew only one thing, I wanted big arms (the lead man of my favourite band back them was a “slight” inspiration I must confess).

 So I walked over to the nearest personal trainer and asked their advice on all things training.
 I followed their recommendations to the letter, and made great progress.
 I kept their services and attended a few times per week.
 I trained multiple parts of the body, kept my fitness to a reasonable level and made sure I stayed mobile and flexible.